Ylona Garcia: 2015–2020: Breakthrough

-In 2016, Ylona revealed on the musical variety television show ASAP that her debut studio album would be released "very, very, very, very soon."
+In 2016, Garcia revealed on the musical variety television show ASAP that her debut studio album would be released "very, very, very, very soon."
 On 21 January 2016, Coca-Cola announced Ylona as one of the ambassadors for their "Taste the Feeling" campaign together with Bailey May, James Reid, Nadine Lustre, Maine Mendoza, Alden Richards, Liza Soberano, Enrique Gil, Janella Salvador, and Enchong Dee.
-On 31 January 2016, Ylona was announced as the "Celebrity VJ" for the month of February for the music television network Myx.
+On 31 January 2016, Garcia was announced as the "Celebrity VJ" for the month of February for the music television network Myx.
 On 4 February 2016, Ylona was signed by Star Music.
 She eventually announced that her upcoming debut studio album will be released soon; hinting possibilities of her debut studio album releasing sometime during early-mid 2016.

 In the same year, she joined the reality music competition We Love OPM: The Celebrity Sing-Offs as part of Team Yeng: Oh My Girls.
 She, together with Alexa Ilacad and GirlTrends member Krissha Viaje were coached and trained by their mentor Pop Rock Royalty Yeng Constantino.
-The girls finished the competition as runner-ups just behind the grand winner, Team Erik's Tres Kantos.
+The girls finished the competition as runners-up just behind the grand winner, Team Erik's Tres Kantos.

 In 2018, Garcia became a member of the teen pop group ASAP G!.
 Other members of the group are Isabela Vinzon, Jayda Avanzado, Kyle Echarri, Jeremy Glinoga and Darren Espanto.
 The group formed on 3 June 2018 and disbanded in November 2018, when the show was reformatted into ASAP Natin 'To.

 In 2019, Garcia transferred from Star Music to Homeworkz for her recording label.

-On 3 May 2020, Ylona Garcia released the music video for her single "Walk In My Timbs" which features R&B artist Jay-R. The song made its official debut performance on 8 May through Philippine morning show Umagang Kay Ganda.
+On 3 May 2020, Garcia released the music video for her single "Walk In My Timbs" which features R&B artist Jay-R. The song made its official debut performance on 8 May through Philippine morning show Umagang Kay Ganda.
 Jay-R revealed that Ylona is the actual writer of the song while praising her amazing writing skills at a very young age which makes him inspire and learn a lot from her.

-On 3 December 2020, Ylona Garcia performed on 88rising's Double Happiness Winter Festival performing her single "Spilt Milk" and a cover of "Winter Things" by Ariana Grande.
+On 3 December 2020, Garcia performed on 88rising's Double Happiness Winter Festival performing her single "Spilt Milk" and a cover of "Winter Things" by Ariana Grande.